phasefactor/md2html.awk/README.md

 # md2html.awk
 AWK script to convert a basic subset of MD to HTML.
+Written to work with `awk version 20070501` that ships with macOS (at least up to Catalina).

 Currently generates the \<html\>, \<head\>, and \<body\> tags.
 Possibly better if this is handled separately so that this can process MD and the HTML can be injected into the \<body\> of a template.